cedalo/streamsheets-documentation/source/installation/known-issues/index.rst

 ===================

 **Performance:**
-The performance of the STreamsheets is dependend on the amount and speed of the running machines.
+The performance of the Streamsheets is dependend on the amount and speed of the running machines.
 You can increase the resources assigned to docker and/or install Streamsheets on a faster system to increase the performance.

 **Docker will prompt an Error message if:**